In this section

 What causes cyclic vomiting syndrome?

 The specific causes of CVS are unknown, but researchers believe the problem resides in the brain, which is home to the body’s vomiting center.
 With the stomach flu or a bowel obstruction, a child will vomit until his or her stomach is empty.
 But with CVS, the child will continue to vomit or retch long after that point.
-Other factors include a heightened stress response, autonomic dysfunction and mitochondrial (energy) dysfunction.
+Other factors include a heightened stress response, autonomic nervous system dysfunction and mitochondrial (energy) dysfunction.

 How common is cyclic vomiting syndrome?